alonmuroch/aVM/crates/bootloader/README.md

 ## Relationship to Existing Workspace
 - `os` replaces the `avm` crate as the orchestrator/runtime.
-- `program` is internalized as `liba` inside this crate (module structure will mirror the current APIs).
+- `clibc` is internalized as `liba` inside this crate (module structure will mirror the current APIs).
 - `vm`, `state`, `storage`, `types`, and `compiler` remain the core building blocks for CPU execution, state transitions, persistence, shared types, and toolchain support.

 ## Roadmap (Initial Steps)
 - Define kernel <-> runtime <-> `liba` interfaces and shared types.
-- Port `program` into `liba` and expose it as the supported app-facing API.
+- Port `clibc` into `liba` and expose it as the supported app-facing API.
 - Migrate `avm` responsibilities into the aOS runtime and deprecate `avm`.
 - Add a boot manifest format and minimal bootloader stubs to validate and launch the kernel.
 - Document syscall semantics and determinism guarantees for contract authors.